Using AI to Find Medical Information

 • Define and explain [medical condition].

-• What 5 questions I should ask my child’s medical team about [medical condition]?
+• What 5 questions should I ask my child’s medical team about [medical condition]?

 • What other information do you need to give me better answers about [medical condition]?